 - Slide the stitch off of the left needle.
 You have created two stitches where once there was one.

 This feels pretty awkward the first couple of times you do it.
-Once you get the hang of it, you'll be increasing on the purl side in no time.
+Once you get the hang of it, you will be increasing on the purl side in no time.

-- Watch your needles while working the PFB and have your fingers ready to grab any stitches before they fall off.
+- Closely watch your needles while working the PFB and be ready to grab any stitches before they fall off.

-- Often, it feels like you have to pry that second purl out of this stitch and that's okay.
-It simply means that you're creating the right twist with enough tension.
+- It is OK if it feels like you have to pry that second purl out of this stitch, it simply means that you are creating the right twist with enough tension.

 - PFB is easiest with medium or worsted weight yarn.
-It is very tricky with small needles and thin yarn and even more of a challenge with big needles and bulky yarn.
+It becomes tricky with small needles and thin yarn or big needles and bulky yarn.

-- If you see a lot of PFB or KFB stitches in your pattern, consider working the project with pointy needles to make these stitches easier to work.
-For instance, metal needles often have sharper tips than bamboo.
+- If you see a lot of PFB or KFB stitches in your pattern, it is easier to use pointy needles.
+Metal needles often have sharper tips than bamboo.